Roblox/roact/docs/tutorials/shop-page.md

 end
 ```

+---

 ## Integration in a non-Roact project
-If your game already already has UI elements, you don't have to redo them in Roact in order to integrate this ShopPage component into your game.
+If your game already has UI elements, you don't have to redo them in Roact in order to integrate this ShopPage component into your game.
 Roact can be used in an existing UI tree.
-For example, let's say you would already have a ScreenGui with a Frame inside where you'd would like to put this component.
+For example, let's say you would have a ScreenGui with a Frame inside where you'd would like to put this component.
 In a LocalScript, you would simply have to mount the ShopPage component in the Frame.

 ```lua
 local Players = game:GetService("Players")